 BankUnited's corporate headquarters is located in leased office space in Miami Lakes, Florida.
-We also lease office space in Manhattan and in Melville, Long Island.
+We also lease office space in New York and Atlanta.
 Our subsidiaries lease office space in Baltimore, Maryland and Scottsdale, Arizona.
-At December 31, 2021, we provided banking services at 67 banking centers located in Florida and New York.
+At December 31, 2022, we provided banking services at 59 banking centers located in Florida, New York and Texas.
 We believe that our facilities are in good condition and are adequate to meet our operating needs for the foreseeable future.